Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 **3. Create a virtual env with Conda and Install all required dependencies:**

-*Approach #1: Use provided `environment.yml`*
+_Approach #1: Use provided `environment.yml`_

 - `conda env create -f environment.yml`
 - activate conda env with `conda activate chatbot-env`
 - It is highly recommended to run this project on a Linux system.
 If that is not an option, please follow Approach #2.

-*Approach #2: Use provided `requirements.txt`*
+_Approach #2: Use provided `requirements.txt`_

 - `conda create -n your-env-name python=3.9`
 - `conda activate your-env-name`
 - `pip install -r requirements.txt`
-- OS-specific Conda libraries that may be needed for the project have to be installed manually.
+- OS-specific Conda libraries that may be needed for the project may have to be installed manually.

 **4. Steps to run the project files:**